On recovering parabolic diffusions from their time-averages: Conclusion

-\begin{enumerate} \item Theorem \ref{ThM} can be applied, for example, to the analysis of the evolution of temperature in a domain $D$, with a fixed temperature on the boundary.
+The paper study a possibility to recover a parabolic diffusion from its time-average for the case where the values at the initial time are unknown.
+This problem is reformulated as a new boundary value problem where a Cauchy condition is replaced by a condition involving the time-average of the solution.
+The paper establishes existence, uniqueness, and a regularity of the solution for this new problem and its modifications, including problems with singled out terminal values (Theorem \ref{ThM}).
+This Theorem \ref{ThM} can be applied, for example, to the analysis of the evolution of temperature in a domain $D$, with a fixed temperature on the boundary.
 The process $u(x,t)$ can be interpreted as the temperature at a point $x\in D$ at time $t$.
-By Theorem \ref{ThM}, it is possible to recover the entire evolution of the temperature in the domain if one knows the average temperature over time interval $[0,T]$. \item An analog of Theorem \ref{ThM} can be obtained for the setting where problem (\ref{eq})--(\ref{ppp}) is considered for a known pair $(u(\cdot,0),\mu)$ and for unknown $\varphi$ that has to be recovered.
-In this case, uniqueness of recovering $\varphi$ can be ensured via additional restrictions on its dependence on time; for example, it suffices to require that $\varphi(x, t)=\psi(t)v(x)$, where $\psi $ is a known function, and where $v\in H^0$ is unknown and has to be recovered. \item It would be interesting to extend the result on the case where the operator $A$ is not necessarily symmetric and has coefficients depending on time.
-We leave this for the future research. \end{enumerate}
+By Theorem \ref{ThM}, it is possible to recover the entire evolution of the temperature in the domain if one knows the average temperature over time interval $[0,T]$.

+The suggested approach allows many modifications.
+An analog of Theorem \ref{ThM} can be obtained for the setting where problem (\ref{eq})--(\ref{ppp}) is considered for a known pair $(u(\cdot,0),\mu)$ and for unknown $\varphi$ that has to be recovered.
+In this case, uniqueness of recovering $\varphi$ can be ensured via additional restrictions on its dependence on time; for example, it suffices to require that $\varphi(x, t)=\psi(t)v(x)$, where $\psi $ is a known function, and where $v\in H^0$ is unknown and has to be recovered.